Marcia Jones (artist): Career

-Jones' work explores personal identity, sexuality, history and the female paradigm.
+Jones's work explores personal identity, sexuality, history and the female paradigm.
 Her exhibition at the Harvey B. Gantt Center explored the dichotomy of the virgin and the whore through an analogy with Haitian Voodoo motifs and Magic City strip club culture.
-There was significant controversy about the piece.

-Jones was a 2011 Artist-in-Residence at the McColl Center for Art + Innovation in Charlotte, NC.
+Jones was a 2011 Artist-in-Residence at the McColl Center for Art + Innovation in Charlotte, North Carolina.
 Also in 2011 Jones was chosen to discuss creativity on a panel for Rocco Landesman, chairman of the National Endowment for the Arts.
 She was featured in the Afropunk Showcase at Moogfest in 2014.
 In 2005 she received a Caversham Printmaking Fellowship and attended the Spelman College Taller Portobello Artist Colony in 2006.

-In 2018 Jones' work was included in the exhibition Black Blooded at the New Gallery of Modern Art in Charlotte, NC.
+In 2018 Jones's work was included in the exhibition Black Blooded at the New Gallery of Modern Art in Charlotte, North Carolina.
 A performance of hers was featured as part of the opening reception, in which she wore raven feathers and a white dress while creating a live kinetic drawing in charcoal.
 The ephemera from the work was displayed in the gallery following the exhibition.
-Also included in this exhibit, curated by Jessica Moss, were works by Mickalene Thomas, Theaster Gates, Hebru Brantley, Zun Lee, Rashayla Marie Brown and Kerry James Marshall.
+Also included in this exhibit were works by Mickalene Thomas, Theaster Gates, Rashayla Marie Brown and Kerry James Marshall.

 Also in 2018 Jones included work in The Black Woman is God: Assembly of Gods an annual exhibition of work by Black women artists at SOMArts Gallery in San Francisco.

 Personal life

 Jones met poet Saul Williams after moving to New York and in 1996 birthed their daughter, Saturn River Renge, after sixty-hour labor.
-In 2004, three days after earning her MFA, Jones was hospitalized and diagnosed with Multiple Sclerosis.
+In 2004, three days after earning her MFA, Jones was hospitalized and diagnosed with multiple sclerosis.